Jamiek94/PHPSerializeObjectToArray/README.md

 # PHPSerializeObjectToArray
-PHP Serializer which converts an object to an array that can be encoded to JSOn.
+PHP Serializer which converts an object to an array that can be encoded to JSON.